hemangkaul/maps/README.md

 	We used Hemang's (hk125) KDTree implementation to find the nearest LatLng point to a given inputed latitude and longitude.

-	We used Steven's Dijkstra implementation from Bacon to perform the nearest neighbor search -- finding the shortest path from one point to another.
+	We used Steven's (sl234) Dijkstra implementation from Bacon to perform the nearest neighbor search -- finding the shortest path from one point to another.

+	We combined both of our Trie implementations from AutoCorrect to perform the autocorrection functionality.

 How to run your tests:

-	Junit tests are automatically run when running "mvn package".
+	Junit tests are automatically run when running "mvn package" or "mvn test".

-	To run system tests, ...
+	To run system tests run: "cs032_system_tester ./run ./tests/*" In order to test our traffic server interactions, especially in regards to AStar, we checked the weight * traffic value = distance value, so that we could see that the Traffic was in fact adding weight to the AStar search. you can see these values in our traffic.txt and noTraffic.txt.

 How to build / run your program from the command line:

 	After running mvn package, simply enter "./run /ltmp/hk125/maps.sqlite3" for the REPL, or "./run --gui /ltmp/hk125/maps.sqlite3" for the gui.
 The default port is :4567, but you can re-set it by adding "--port [port number]" to the run line ("./run -- gui ...").

+SWAG:
+	-- Predictive tile finding: Based on the manner we find tiles to draw, we draw tiles that are in the direction we're moving, but may be just outside of the current frame.
+This gives a more user friendly experience.

 Things to do if time avails (i.e. high time cost per expected increase in final grade)